nodemcu/nodemcu-firmware/docs/en/modules/wifi.md

 ## wifi.setmaxtxpower()

 Sets WiFi maximum tx power.
 This setting is not persisted across power cycles, and the documentation does not specify if the setting persists after deep sleep.
+The default value used is read from flash at boot time as part of the esp8266 init data, and its value is set by the Espressif SDK.

 #### Syntax
 `wifi.setmaxtxpower(max_tpw)`